SigismundBT/no-bundle-scoper/README.md

   ```

   Only the first one (`src/lib/*`) will be used for rewriting.
-  _Support for fallback paths may be added in the future, but is currently not implemented._
+  _Support for fallback resolution may be added in the future, but is currently not implemented._

+- **Alias-to-alias (chained alias) resolution is not supported.**
+  I don't want to make this plugin fall into the void and become a black hole of unstable resolution logic.
+  So no, `no-bundle-scoper` is not going to support it anytime soon.

+---

+### ⚠️ Important

+This plugin **will not handle**:

+- Paths that resolve to files outside of your source tree (e.g., `../../shared/xxx.ts`)
+- Outputs from external or custom build systems
+- Aliases pointing to already-compiled files (e.g., anything inside your `dist/` folder)

+If your project uses a multi-package structure (monorepo),
+you must **build each package separately** and **run this plugin within each subpackage**.
+It is intentionally not designed to resolve or transform imports across packages.

+_This keeps the plugin lightweight, predictable, and avoids unintended cross-package rewrites._

+---

 - **Alias-to-alias (chained alias) resolution is not supported.**
   I don't want to make my plugin fall into the void and make it unstable,